Maria Nikiforova: Conflicts with Soviet authority

 Upon returning to Russia in 1917, Nikiforova was influenced by Apollon Karelin, a veteran anarchist who advocated a tactical strategy of "Soviet anarchism."
-Meeting her in Petrograd, Karelin's political tactics encouraged anarchist participation in Soviet institutions with the long term plan of directing them towards an anarchist agenda, provided these institutions did not deviate from revolutionary goals.
+Meeting her in Petrograd, Karelin's political tactics encouraged anarchist participation in Soviet institutions with the long-term plan of directing them towards an anarchist agenda, provided these institutions did not deviate from revolutionary goals.
 In the event that they deviated from a radical agenda, anarchists were to rebel against them.
 Such institutional cooperation was widely disliked among anarchists, as they were largely a minority within such institutions, rendering their activity ineffectual.

 Nikiforova agreed to ally with the Bolsheviks under special circumstances and negotiated to have herself appointed to a soviet institution, briefly becoming the Deputy leader of the Oleksandrivsk revkom.
 She would go on to help establish footholds for Soviet power in several Ukrainian cities, demanding material support from Bolshevik agents in return, which she then used to pursue her anarchist agenda.
-Although she would ally herself with the Red Army on multiple occasions, she was constantly at odds with their commanders and personally antagonized several, arguing against some their practices on revolutionary grounds.
+While she allied herself with the Red Army on multiple occasions, she was constantly at odds with their commanders and personally antagonized several, arguing against some their practices on revolutionary grounds.
 Upon discovering that a Soviet commander was hoarding luxury goods looted from an aristocrat's home, she angrily confronted him for his selfishness.
 "The property of the estate owners doesn't belong to any particular detachment," she declared "but to the people as a whole.
 Let the people take what they want."

 Legacy

 Postmortem mythology

+Rumours about her alleged survival persisted after Nikiforova's death.
+In the years following her death, Nikiforova was rumoured to have become a Soviet spy in Paris, where she was alleged to have been involved in the assassination of the Ukrainian nationalist leader Symon Petliura by the Ukrainian Jewish anarchist Sholom Schwartzbard.

-Rumours about her alleged survival persisted after Nikiforova's death and her legacy created an opportunity for copycats, with three women fighters adopting the name of "Marusya" as a pseudonym throughout the remainder of the Ukrainian War of Independence.
-In 1919, a 25-year-old Ukrainian nationalist school teacher adopted the name Marusya Sokolovskaia and took command her late brother's cavalry detachment, before she was captured by the Reds and shot.
-In 1920-1921, Marusya Chernaya (Black Maria) was also commander of a cavalry regiment in the Revolutionary Insurgent Army of Ukraine, before dying in battle against the Red Army.
+Her legacy also created an opportunity for copycats, with a number of partisan women adopting the name of "Marusya" as a pseudonym throughout the remainder of the Ukrainian War of Independence.
+In 1919, a 25-year-old Ukrainian nationalist school teacher adopted the name Marusya Sokolovska and took command her late brother's cavalry detachment, before she was captured by the Reds and shot.
+In 1920–1921, Marusya Chernaya (Black Maria) was also commander of a cavalry regiment in the Revolutionary Insurgent Army of Ukraine, before dying in battle against the Red Army.
 During the Tambov Rebellion in Russia, one of the rebel commanders was a woman named Marusya Kosova, who disappeared after the suppression of the revolt.

-In the years following her death, Nikiforova was also rumoured to have become a Soviet spy in Paris, where she was alleged to have been involved in the assassination of the Ukrainian nationalist leader Symon Petliura.
-Although the actual identity of the assassin was the Ukrainian Jewish anarchist Sholom Schwartzbard.